Hermetic Word Frequency Counter Advanced Version Zipf's Law

 We now wish to plot the log values, which can be done in Excel.
 Open the output file output.txt in Excel (remember that it is a text file, not an .xls file).
-Select 'Delimited' and click on 'Next'; check 'Comma'and click on 'Next'; click 'Finish'.
+Select 'Delimited' and click on 'Next'; check 'Tab' and click on 'Next'; click 'Finish'.
 Highlight the two columns of log values, beginning with the data from the cells immediately below L10(R) and L10(F).
 Then click on the icon for the Chart Wizard, select 'XY (Scatter)', with data points connected by lines.
 After adding a title and labeling the two axes of the graph we eventually obtain the following:

 Clearly the log-log plot is roughly linear, confirming a Zipf distribution, although the slope is -0.8143, a little larger than the Zipfian ideal of -1.

 For the second example we use the file metahistory.txt (272,196 bytes), which can be downloaded from this site as metahistory.zip.
 At the end of the operation (it takes about 12 seconds) the Zipf data will have been written to output.txt and the screen will look like this: